jc1775/CS1XA3/Project01/README.md

 ### 1. File Type Sort
 #### Description:

-<fileSort> This feature will promt the user for a specific filetype and directory, and search within the specified directory and its subdirectories for all matching files and sort them into a directory named after its contained filetype.
+<fileSort> This feature will prompt the user for a specific filetype and directory, and search within the specified directory and its subdirectories for all matching files and sort them into a directory named after its contained filetype.
 If 'all' is specified it will proceed to sort all files of which there are at least two occurrences of that filetype.
 A log of all previous locations will be kept.
 This feature will be interactive and guide the user through the process.

 #### Execution: